 * Please note that these are estimates given to us by UPS and DHL and are not guarantees of delivery.

-Please note that on Canadian orders ONLY, we are Not Responsible for the following:
+Please note that on International orders ONLY, we are Not Responsible for the following:

 ** Note ** Orders are shipped once payments are received/cleared by the credit card issuing bank or Paypal or Amazon.
 Typically, the payments are received/cleared instantaneously, however, in some rare cases with Paypal or Amazon, the payment does not clear for a few days.
 In those few situations, the shipments are held until the payment clears.
 We thank you in advance for your patience.